-We use credit risk limits at various levels, as well as underwriting standards to manage the size and nature of our credit exposures.
-Limits for industries and countries are based on our risk appetite and are designed to allow for regular monitoring, review, escalation and management of credit risk concentrations.
-For information on our limit approval process, see "Risk Management - Overview and Structure of Risk Management" in Part I, Item 2 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Quarterly Report on Form 10-Q.
+The firm uses credit risk limits at various levels, as well as underwriting standards to manage the size and nature of its credit exposures.
+Limits for industries and countries are based on the firm's risk appetite and are designed to allow for regular monitoring, review, escalation and management of credit risk concentrations.
+See "Risk Management -Overview and Structure of Risk Management" in Part I, Item 2 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in the Quarterly Report on Form 10-Q for information about the firm's limit approval process.